base-org/web/apps/base-docs/docs/building-with-base/guides/account-abstraction-with-biconomy.md

 :::info

-Your wallet must be funded with ETH on the Base Goerli to cover the gas fees associated with the smart contract deployment.
+Your wallet must be funded with ETH on the Base Goerli testnet to cover the gas fees associated with the smart contract deployment.
 Otherwise, the deployment will fail.

 To get testnet ETH, see the [prerequisites](#prerequisites).